kentcdodds/ux-genie/README.md

  - `wish-id` - The id of the wish
  - `wish-context` - A comma separated list of contexts
  - `wish-data` - A scope object to be assigned to the wish's data object.
 This is doubly bound.
  - `wish-event` - The dom event to trigger on the element.
- - `wish-action` - A scope function to be executed after the event is triggered.
-More info about this below.
+Defaults to 'click'.
  - `event-modifiers` - a comma separated list of modifiers to add to the event triggered on the element.
  - `wish-i-icon` - Used to set `data.uxGenie.iIcon` (see the `ux-lamp` directive for what this is used for).
  - `wish-img-icon` - Used to set `data.uxGenie.imgIcon` (see the `ux-lamp` directive for what this is used for).

-If for some reason you would rather not have the `genie-wish` attribute be the magic words, you can leave that attribute empty and the `genie-wish` directive will look for a name or id (in that order) and assign the magicWords to that value (split by commas).
+If for some reason you would rather not have the `genie-wish` attribute be the magic words, you can leave that attribute empty and the `genie-wish` directive will look for a name, id, or the text of the element (in that order) and assign the magicWords to that value (split by commas).
 If none of these have values, you will get an error.

-##### Events and Actions

-If no wish-action or wish-event is present, a 'click' event will be triggered.
-If a wish-event is present then that event will be triggered on the element.
-If both a wish-event and wish-action are present, the wish-action will be called after the wish-event is triggered.

 ##### data.uxGenie